 We organize private trek only, hence you will be accompanied by an English speaking Sherpa guide.
 However, please note these Sherpa guides are born and brought up in the remote mountain region of Nepal.
 Most of them are not even formally educated; hence they will be able to communicate in basic English only, however you will greatly appreciate their sense of humor.

 You will then have porters as per the requirement.
 You are required to carry a rucksack with personal belongings such as camera, your passport and the things that you require.
 The rest of the things will be carried by the porters.
-The porters will walk in a fast pace and you will meet them at trek end points, each day, be sure that you have all the required items in your rucksack.
+The porters will walk at a fast pace and you will meet them at trek endpoints, each day, be sure that you have all the required items in your rucksack.

 The Sherpa guide will be with you all along.
-Our Sherpa guides are very experienced, hence request you to follow all the instructions given by him for safer trek.
+Our Sherpa guides are very experienced, hence request you to follow all the instructions given by him for a safer trek.

 No special equipment will be required for trekking in Nepal.
 You will be trekking through well-established trails.
 However, we recommend you to bring good down jacket to keep you warm, hiking boot with perfect ankle support, fleece jacket and quality sleeping bags, water bottle.
 Sleeping bags can also be hired from Kathmandu though will not be very clean.

 Trekking in the mountain region of Nepal will involve walking over uneven terrain.
 This can prove physically tiring, especially as the altitude increases.
 The best thing to do is start with basic exercises, walking up and down.
 If you have a busy time, then, you should train yourself with exercise machines.

 Trekking puts much effort on the quadriceps muscle in front of the thigh hence do start with walking and jogging at least a month prior to your trek.
 Take stairs whenever possible instead of lifts/elevators.